 Trusting God eliminates our fears because we learn to lean on His understanding, not our own, and we learn that His understanding is good.

 The more and more we trust God, the more we realize we don’t have to wait for earthly evidence that God can and will take care of us.

 I do NOT know about you but I MUST stop thinking in the here and now and start thinking with an eternal perspective!

+The one thing we can cling to is this sweet friends…No matter what God will always love us!
 We can “mess up” over and over again and nothing will change the love he has for YOU and the love he has for ME!

 We can try to jump in and “fix things” and end up doing it completely wrong and he will still have his arm wide open for us to run into and say “my child, why didn’t you trust me…I was handling it my way!”

 That is a Promise we can hold fast too